I have to confess, many of my money habits and other organizational routines have their foundation in me being lazy.

 7. Say No

-I might sound like a bit of an extreme frugal weirdo when I say that you should be saying no to yourself on a very regular basis.
+I might sound like a bit of a weirdo when I say that you should be saying no to yourself on a very regular basis.

 I can’t tell you the number of times I have had a silent conversation with myself about popping out to the shops at lunchtime to ‘treat’ myself.